Zylatis/turnstiles/README.md

 file.write_all(&data).unwrap();
 assert!(file.index() == 1);

-// Now have test_ACTIVE.log and test.log.1
+// Now have test.log.ACTIVE and test.log.1
 ```

 Rotate when a log file is too old (based on filesystem metadata timestamps)